sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 * Include only a few components activities
 * exclude some components activity from the swa
 * Multi instance
-* easily themabale, should not conflict
+* easily themable, should not conflict
 * localizable

 == Installation ==